fialhorenato/datastructure/README.md

-## Estrutura de dados 2
+## Data Structure
 ===========================

-Repositório de atividades e trabalhos da disciplina Estrutura de Dados 2 da FUMEC.
+Repository of homework and assignments of the Data Structures 2 course in FUMEC.